 "But Mulder..."
 She sighed as she looked up at him.
 His dear face, so trusting.
 So innocent.
 "I don't care.
 I'd do it again.
 I keep replaying it, over and over.
 And I'd do it again."

 Mulder grabbed her bag and moved toward the door.
 "Try to stop thinking about it, Scully.
 You're in shock.
 What you feel right now, it could change."

 She said nothing, only stood staring through the wreckage on the floor, seemingly at nothing, or else at something that only she could see.

 She nodded and walked with him out of the bedroom, out of the apartment, out of the nightmare.

-"Scully wake up!
-Scully please!"
-She started awake, screaming still.
 "Scully, shhhh.
-It's ok.
+It's okay.
 It was just a nightmare.
 He can't hurt you.
 I won't let him hurt you."

 "I need to be alone, Mulder.
 Just leave me alone for a while."
-She closed her eyes, felt the sick feeling subside.
+She closed her eyes and felt the sick feeling subside.
 "Please, Mulder."

 "Why, Scully?
 Why be alone right now?
 You're not fine this time.
-I've been lying on the couch for the past two hours listening to you in here.
-Talking, crying, screaming at the last.
+I've been lying on the couch for the past two hours listening to you—your sleep was not peaceful.
 You were alone and it wasn't doing you any good.
 I'm not leaving you."